Draegerwerk/sdc11073/README.rst

 SDC is supported by the interoperability association `OR.Net <https://ornet.org/en>`__.

-For this open source project the `Contributor Licence Agreement <https://github.com/Draegerwerk/sdc11073/blob/master/Contributor_License_Agreement.md>`__ governs all relevant activities and your contributions.
+For this open source project the `Contributor License Agreement <https://github.com/Draegerwerk/sdc11073/blob/master/Contributor_License_Agreement.md>`__ governs all relevant activities and your contributions.
 By contributing to the project you agree to be bound by this Agreement and to licence your work accordingly.

 Getting Started
 ===============